protopopov1122/8SMC1/docs/prog.md

 * Destroy SystemManager and Device API instance through default C++ destructors.

 #### Extensions
 CalX system have basic extension support.
 You can attach to SystemManager special extension object(ctrl-lib/ExtEngine.h), that will receive high-level system events and have full access to Ctrl-lib API.
-You can also overload special class, that have full access to GUI(however GUI has no special API and has quite messy code).
+You can also overload special class, that have full access to GUI(however GUI has a little special API which may be hard to use).